The Most Important Information You Need About Dental Implants in 2025

 What Is a Dental Implant?

-Dental implants are dental prostheses placed on, through, or into the jawbone by a dental surgeon, in order to replace one or more missing teeth.
+As mentioned earlier, dental implants are dental prostheses placed on, through, or into the jawbone by a dental surgeon, in order to replace one or more missing teeth.
 The most common type of dental implants, which we will get to shortly, comes with an abutment and a custom-made crown.
 The abutment connects the crown to the implant, and is often made out of titanium or zirconia (ceramic).
 The crown itself is made to fit the patient’s mouth and match the color of their natural teeth.
 Dental crowns are typically made from porcelain, metal, or resin.
 But there are other dental implant types out there that you might want to know more about.

 What Are The Most Common Endosteal Dental Implant Types?